Skip to main content

 • Use this if you have sent your crypto / NFT to a burner address.
 It triggers a capital loss event similar to the stolen category.

 • Triggers an income tax event based on the market value at the time of receipt.
-Increase the balance remaining and is used for future cost basis calculations.
+Increase the balance remaining, and is used for future cost basis calculations.

 • Similar to income but used for interest-bearing activities which don't suit other categories.